lucaslvs/bank/README.md

 - The `test` job run the tests and report the coverage in [Coveralls](https://coveralls.io/github/lucaslvs/bank).
 - The `lint` job Run the formatter check and [Credo](https://github.com/rrrene/credo) linter.
 - The `deploy` job only runs if `test` and `lint` jobs was successfull and push the new [Release](https://hexdocs.pm/mix/Mix.Tasks.Release.html) with [Gigalixir](https://www.gigalixir.com/).

+> You can access the production server at `https://stone-bank.gigalixirapp.com`